beau1399/porpus/README.md

 In Clojure, we see this philosophy at work in the extra finger-tapping that is necessary to achieve something resembling assignment into a variable.
 That extra code also shunts what actually results into something within the constraints of functional programming.

 These are good things.
 I am no Kernighan, Ritchie, or Hickey, but [even I, when I did try my hand at language creation](https://beauscode.blogspot.com/2013/02/language-and-development-tool-for.html#reenter) realized that sequential code ought to look and feel fundamentally different from parallel code- as it does in Clojure.

 That is, I suspect, our future.
+Even if Clojure doesn't match people's preconceptions of a "low-level language," I am convinced that it's a less awkward abstraction of today's hardware than many languages that do match those preconceptions.

 ### The Banality of Dumpster Diving